History of the Sámi: Before the 15th century

 Historically, the Sámi inhabited all of Finland and Eastern Karelia for a long time, though the Eastern Sámi became assimilated into the Finnish and Karelian populations after settlers from Häme, Savo, and Karelia migrated into the region.
 Place names, such as Nuuksio on the south coast of Finland, have been claimed to prove former Sámi settlement.
 However, the Sámi people increasingly mixed with Finnish and Scandinavian settlers, losing their culture and language.
 Placename evidence suggesting a former Sámi presence in northwestern Russia (Arkhangelsk Region and the Vologda Region) has also been identified.
 However, this may alternatively indicate a former population speaking a language related to but distinct from Sami proper.

 How far south the area of Sámi population in Norway extended in the past is an uncertain topic, and is currently debated among historians and archeologists.
 The Norwegian historian Yngvar Nielsen was commissioned by the Norwegian government in 1889 to determine this question in order to settle the contemporary question of Sámi land rights.
-He concluded that the Sámi had lived no further south than Lierne in Nord-Trøndelag county until around 1500, when they had started moving south, reaching the area around Lake Femunden in the 18th century.
+He concluded that the Sámi had lived no further south than Lierne Municipality in Nord-Trøndelag county until around 1500, when they had started moving south, reaching the area around Lake Femunden in the 18th century.
 This hypothesis is still accepted among many historians, but has been the subject of scholarly debate in the 21st century.
 In favour of Nielsen's view, it is pointed out that no Sámi settlement to the south of Lierne in medieval times has left any traces in written sources.
 This argument is countered by pointing out that the Sámi culture was nomadic and non-literary, and as such would not be expected to leave written sources.
 In recent years, the number of archaeological finds that are interpreted as indicating a Sámi presence in Southern Norway in the Middle Ages has increased.
-These include foundations in Lesja, in Vang in Valdres and in Hol and Ål in Hallingdal.
+These include foundations in Lesja and Vang in Valdres and in Hol and Ål in Hallingdal.
 Proponents of the Sámi interpretations of these finds assume a mixed population of Norse and Sámi people in the mountainous areas of Southern Norway in the Middle Ages.